Review of the HSBC Cash Rewards Mastercard® Credit Card

 This is a very low-cost card, with no annual fee.
 It also offers a 0% purchase and balance transfer APR for 12 months, which can help you pay off large balances without racking up interest fees.
 But keep up on your payments every month or you’ll lose that intro rate.

 There’s no foreign transaction fee.
 It’s also a Mastercard, so it will have good acceptance around the world.
 Those features together make this a pretty good card for traveling outside the U.S. That’s not true for some other general-use rewards cards, like the Citi Double Cash or Chase Freedom Unlimited.

 The HSBC Cash Rewards Mastercard presents a simple way to earn cash back for every purchase you make.

 It doesn’t have the most rewarding bonus categories.
-But it does make it easy to earn more than the 1% back on non-category purchases you’ll get with most reward cards.
-And the 15-month 0% intro APR for balance transfers is pretty competitive among general-use cash back cards.
+But it does make it easy to earn more than the 1% back on non-category purchases you’ll get with most reward cards, and the 3% introductory reward rate makes this card even more valuable.

 You won’t get the most valuable extra benefits, but for no annual fee this card is cheap and easy to use.
 That’s especially true if you don’t want to deal with the hassle of figuring out which card to use for which bonus reward category.

 There are a few other good general-use rewards cards with slightly different terms and features.
 Check out some similar card offers below.
 Or see the HSBC Gold Mastercard® (Review), a similar offer with no cash back and a longer 0% intro APR period.

 How to Apply for the HSBC Cash Rewards Mastercard